kerstnerm/twodayrule/README.md

 ## Installation

-Clone the repo, then use the npm package manager to install application.
+Clone the repo, then use the npm package manager to install dependencies.

 ```bash
 npm install